candoumbe/Candoumbe.Types/README.md

 With the team back then, it took several weeks to get this "planning matcher" to work properly and, at the time, I was not very happy with the result (specifically with the planning matching part of the algorithm).

-That's how I started working on [Candoumbe.Types.Calendar](./src/Candoumbe.Types/Calendar) types namespace.
+That's how I started working on types from [Candoumbe.Types.Calendar](./src/Candoumbe.Types/Calendar) namespace.

+## Features
+### Calendar

+The `Calendar` namespace contains various types related to calendar operations, such as:
+- `DateTimeRange`: a datetime range represents a interval between two `DateTime`s
+- `DateOnlyRange`: an interval between two `DateOnly`s
+- `TimeOnlyRange`: an interval between two `TimeOnly`s

+### Numerics
+The numerics namespace contains various types useful when you want to work with very specific numeric values such as:
+- `NonNegativeInteger`: a type that can only hold non-negative integers
+- `PositiveInteger`: a type that can only hold integers values greater than zero.

 ## Contributing